Poker Tutorial

 4

-"Jacks full of Fours" — the three-of-a-kind rank counts first
+"Jacks full of Fours" — three-of-a-kind rank counts first

 #5